department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-prep.md

 ---
 name: Research Prep Tasks
 about: Use this template when preparing for a research study after the research plan and conversation guide have been drafted
 title: Prep for [PRODUCT/INITIATIVE] research
-labels: UX, Research
+labels: Research, UX
 assignees: ''

 ---